synan-mannan/ProtoType_Native/README.md

 Writable readiness is not implemented.

----

 ### No backpressure handling

 The example server performs direct reads and writes without a structured streaming layer.

----

 ### Single event loop

 The prototype uses a single poller thread.

----

 ### No FS2 integration

 The current implementation works directly with raw sockets rather than FS2 streams.

----

-### Minimal error handling

-The example server is intentionally simple and lacks production-level safety.

----

 # Future Improvements